plr108-zz/web-perf/README.md

 ### Install Instructions

 * To install this website copy all files in the dist folder to the desired location on your web server.
-The two main pages optimized in this project are index.html and views/pizza.html.

-* The production version project can be rebuilt using the default gulp task.
-To rebuild, delete the dist folder and run the `gulp` command.
+* The dist folder can be rebuilt using the default gulp task.
+To rebuild, run the `gulp` command.
 Please see [this site](https://www.npmjs.com/package/gulp) for more information on using gulp.

 ### Optimizations

 Here are the optimizations I made to meet the [specifications of the project](https://www.udacity.com/course/viewer#!/c-nd001/l-2735848561/m-2686388535).
+The two main pages optimized in this project are index.html and views/pizza.html.

 #### The [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) score for index.html has been optimized (Score of 94 for Mobile, 96 for Desktop).